 All business entities in Japan completed the transition to ISO 14001:2015, the new version of the standard, in fiscal 2018.
-Business entities in regions outside Japan yet to make the shift will promote activities to complete the process in fiscal 2019.
+Business entities in regions outside Japan made the shift to complete the process in fiscal 2019.

 ISO 14001:2015 certification activities